 If you would like to see the Happy Hive Book list you can find that HERE

 We used a great series called Story of the World to explore history.
-We dove deep into the time periods most interesting to each of the children.
-We breezed through others.Pictured here – Story of the World Volume 1 (There are 4 volumes)
+It allowed a deep dive into the time periods most interesting to each of the children.
+Then, we could breeze through other less interesting periods.Pictured here – Story of the World Volume 1 (There are 4 volumes)

 As the bugs (my name for my kids) got older, they dove deeper into math concepts beyond paying for toys with their allowance.
 Mastering their multiplication tables, and beginning to use their first textbooks was exciting.
 There was no pressure.
 They continued to learn through experiences of cooking and paying for things themselves.
 Games were a fundamental element of our math curriculum.